microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ![How to Add Team Member - Part 2](images/wth-add-team-member-02am.jpg)

-We recommend creating a "join code" to share with internal organization attendeess which they can use to add themselves to the event team.
+We recommend creating a "join code" to share with internal organization attendees which they can use to add themselves to the event team.
 The join code can be shared in the event invite or calendar meeting you will put together in the next section.

 For an in-person event, you can share the join code on the screen during the kick off meeting on event day.